-- SOIL SURVEY.
-The latest issue and amendments thereto of a publication entitled Soil Survey of Lake County, Illinois prepared by the U.S. Department of Agriculture, Soil Conservation Service, in cooperation with Illinois Agriculture Experiment Station. - SOLAR ARRAY.
+SOIL SURVEY.
+The latest issue and amendments thereto of a publication entitled Soil Survey of Lake County, Illinois prepared by the U.S. Department of Agriculture, Soil Conservation Service, in cooperation with Illinois Agriculture Experiment Station.

+SOLAR ARRAY.
 A group of solar panels wired together.
-An ARRAY consists of multiple solar modules (solar panels). - SOLAR ENERGY SYSTEM.
-A device or structural design feature to provide for the collection, storage, and distribution of solar energy for space heating or cooling, electricity generation, or water heating. - SOLAR ENERGY SYSTEM, LARGE-SCALE.
-A ground-mounted solar energy system that occupies at least 40,000 square feet of surface area (equivalent to a rated nameplate capacity of about 250kW DC or greater). - SOLAR ENERGY SYSTEM, MEDIUM-SCALE.
-A ground-mounted solar energy system that occupies more than 1,750 square feet but less than 40,000 square feet of surface area (equivalent to a rated nameplate capacity of about 10 250 kW DC). - SOLAR ENERGY SYSTEM, SMALL-SCALE.
-A ground-mounted solar energy system that occupies 1,750 square feet of surface area or less (equivalent to a rated nameplate capacity of about 10 kW DC or less). - SOLAR PANEL.
-A device that is used to convert radiant solar energy into electrical current. - SOUND FREQUENCY.
+An ARRAY consists of multiple solar modules (solar panels).

+SOLAR ENERGY SYSTEM.
+A device or structural design feature to provide for the collection, storage, and distribution of solar energy for space heating or cooling, electricity generation, or water heating.

+SOLAR ENERGY SYSTEM, ACCESSORY LARGE-SCALE.
+A ground-mounted solar energy system that occupies at least 40,000 square feet of surface area and whose power generation is primarily for consumption on the property (equivalent to a rated nameplate capacity of about 250kW DC or greater).
+An accessory large-scale solar energy system is considered accessory regardless of its size in relation to the principal use and/or buildings on the property.

+SOLAR ENERGY SYSTEM, ACCESSORY MEDIUM-SCALE.
+A ground-mounted solar energy system that occupies more than 1,750 square feet but less than 40,000 square feet of surface area and whose power generated is primarily for consumption on the property (equivalent to a rated nameplate capacity of about 10 to 250 kW DC).
+An accessory large-scale solar energy system is considered accessory regardless of its size in relation to the principal use and/or buildings on the property.

+SOLAR ENERGY SYSTEM, ACCESSORY SMALL-SCALE.
+A ground-mounted solar energy system that occupies 1,750 square feet of surface area or less and whose power generation is primarily for consumption on the property(equivalent to a rated nameplate capacity of about 10 kW DC or less).
+An accessory large-scale solar energy system is considered accessory regardless of its size in relation to the principal use and/or buildings on the property.

+SOLAR ENERGY SYSTEM, COMMERCIAL.
+A ground-mounted solar energy system for the primary purpose of wholesale or retail sale and not primarily for consumption on the property.

+SOLAR PANEL.
+A device that is used to convert radiant solar energy into electrical current.

+SOUND FREQUENCY.
 The number of oscillations per second in hertz (Hz).
 How we perceive sound is partly dependent on what the frequency is.
-High frequency sound has more oscillations per second, whereas low frequency sound has fewer. - SOUND LEVEL.
+High frequency sound has more oscillations per second, whereas low frequency sound has fewer.

+SOUND LEVEL.
 The A-weighted sound pressure level in decibels (dB) (or the C-weighted level if specified) as measured using a sound level meter that meets the requirements of a Type 2 or better precision instrument according to ANSI S1.4.
-The "average" sound level is time-averaged over a 1-2 minute period, using an integrating sound level meter that meets the requirements of ANSI S12.43. - SPECIAL FLOOD HAZARD AREA.
+The average SOUND LEVEL is time-averaged over a one to two minute period, using an integrating sound level meter that meets the requirements of ANSI S12.43.

+SPECIAL FLOOD HAZARD AREA.
 Any area subject to inundation by the base flood as shown on the regulatory floodplain maps and profiles listed in Appendix M, as may be amended by the Federal Emergency Management Agency.